colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 Lexicon was the gap that worried Sarah most.

-At 3/5, Echo's semantic understanding was functional but incomplete.
+At 2/5, Echo's semantic understanding was functional but incomplete.
 The 12% clarification rate meant one in eight queries required the agent to ask for more information before it could respond.
 For busy clinicians, that friction was a trust-killer.

 Marcus had studied the patterns.
 "The primary issue is ambiguity in entity references," he explained Monday.
 "When someone says 'my doctor,' we don't always know if they mean their PCP, their specialist, or the physician they saw last week."

 The problem ran deeper than simple ambiguity.
 Healthcare language is inherently contextual.
 "My appointment" could mean the next scheduled visit or the one just completed.
 "My medication" could refer to any of a dozen prescriptions.
 "My results" could mean lab work, imaging, or pathology—and from when?

-"We've identified three categories of ambiguity," Priya reported, sharing her analysis:
+"We've identified three categories of ambiguity," Swapna reported, sharing her analysis:

 1. **Entity ambiguity:** "My doctor" when the patient has multiple providers
 2. **Temporal ambiguity:** "My appointment" when timing isn't specified